dipinsonwani/ContactApp/README.md

     - Add A New Contact
     - Edit Contact
     - Delete Contact
-    - Get Selected Contact From JTable To TextFields And The Image Into JLabel
+    - Get Selected Contact From JTable To TextFields
-    - Navigate From Contact To Another Using Navigation Buttons